hyoyou/spotset_api/README.md

    * You could check that the keys have been saved properly by running `dotnet user-secrets list`

 ## Setup
+* Switch directory with `cd ..` back into the solution directory

 * To start the app:

 ```